Oliver Berger | Thu, 07 Nov 2019

 More pertinently, organizations who figure out how to use RIs effectively see few of the benefits of adjusting capacity to meet demand as they're mostly locked in to paying for continuous usage.
 There are of course ways around this with striking the right mix of Reserved Instance, On-Demand (and often Spot) but they require complicated calculations and implementations.

-AWS Savings Plans allow organizations to take some (but not all) of the simplicty of on-demand cloud while leveraging the benefits tradtionally reserved for RIs and EDPs.
+AWS Savings Plans allow organizations to take some (but not all) of the simplicity of on-demand cloud while leveraging the benefits traditionally reserved for RIs and EDPs

 With Amazon's announcement of their new pricing program, a lot of organizations are asking how to distinguish between Reserved Instances and Savings Plans.